RosalieMaass/bikesharing/README.md

 - We can predict that the busiest times will be rush hours on weekdays (7-8am and 5-7pm) and a little more evenly spread out on weekends.
 - The majority of users are likely to be male and use the subscription model.
 - We can also predict that the starting and ending locations of riders will be about the same locations.
+- Some additional information to look at would be how these numbers change each month of the year.
+Different season will certainly produce different rider numbers.
+- It could also be helpful to look at returning customers verses new customers.

 ### Tableau Link
 https://public.tableau.com/app/profile/rosalie4868/viz/Mod14_16375258420930/CitibikeAnalysisChallenge?publish=yes